-There will be instances where we won’t be able to replace the pole immediately, because the installation is very complex, or we have to convert an overhead line to underground.
+There are instances where we aren’t able to replace the pole immediately, because the installation is very complex, or we have to convert an overhead line to underground.
 Here, we’ll look at other options to strengthen the pole until such time as a permanent solution is completed.
 Options could involve installing a second pole beside the old pole to support it or cutting away encroaching vegetation.

 WHAT IMPACT WILL THIS HAVE ON ME?

-Detailed planning is needed to coordinate a project of this scale and we’ll make every effort to keep disruption to a minimum.
+Detailed planning is needed to coordinate a project of this scale and we’re making every effort to keep disruption to a minimum.

 If you live in an area where poles are being worked on, we may need to turn your power off to do the work safely.